kgxsz/devops-101/part-two/README.md

         aws cloudformation describe-stacks
   you should see something like `CREATE_IN_PROGRESS` or `CREATE_COMPLETE`
 - go to the AWS web console and look at CloudFormation in the services tab, you should see the template-one stack
-- wait for the stack to complete (refresh the page to update it's status)
+- wait for the stack to complete (refresh the page to update its status)
 - go to VPC in the services tab
 - you should now see the 'devops-part-two' VPC